owu-1/webpage-parse-checker/README.md

                            # or a string describing date in form of yyyyMMddhhmmss

         "parse_function": parse_function  # expects a function that takes html as its only parameter
-                                          # and returns True on a successful parse
+                                          # and returns True or a dictonary of parsed data on a successful parse
                                           # or False on a failed parse
     },
     # ...